Clothes, CVs, Careers, Coaching, and Confidence

 Confidence

-After giving birth to her daughter, she’d gained three stone in weight, was suffering from depression and anxiety, and feeling disconnected from her former self.
+After giving birth to her daughter, she’d gained three stone in weight, was suffering from depression and anxiety, and was feeling disconnected from her former self.
 Loulou made no secret of her difficulties getting back on track, but those struggles have transformed her business and helped her to transform other people’s lives.

-To find out more about Loulou visit The Styling Storey
+To find out more about Loulou, visit The Styling Storey

-If you enjoyed this post take a look at How to look good at work and why your work wardrobe matters
+If you enjoyed this post, take a look at How to look good at work and why your work wardrobe matters

 Want to know more about my career services?